magestrio/zk-rate-limiter/README.md

 **Phase 4: Economic Model and Security**

-8. Implement Staking Mechanism during Registration: Code the logic for users to stake cryptocurrency as part of the registration.
+8. Implement a Staking Mechanism during Registration: Code the logic for users to stake cryptocurrency as part of the registration.
 9. Develop Withdrawing Mechanism: Create a secure process for users to withdraw their funds.
 10. Design Slashing System: Establish a system to penalize dishonest or faulty participants.